In Real Estate, Money Is Made On The Purchase, Not On The Sale

 Another great real estate investing platform is CrowdStreet.
 CrowdStreet mainly focuses on individual real estate opportunities in 18-hour cities.
 18-hour cities tend to have faster growth rates, lower valuations, and higher yields.
 If you are a real estate enthusiast and accredited investor, you can build your own select real estate fund.

 Money Is Made On The Purchase is a Financial Samurai original post.
+Join 60,000+ people and sign up for my free weekly newsletter.
 I've been helping people achieve financial independence since 2009.

 I liked your tip of building relationships with the seller and the agent.
 Our family is looking to buy a new home and I don’t have a great relationship with the sellers and agent right now.
 This tip has helped me realize I should build that relationship in order to make sure I buy the best home for us.